gcgallo/processingSTARs/README.md

 The speed of the generated pattern can be controlled by scrolling

 Needed addition/updates:
-  *Convert to p5.js to demo in browser
+Convert to p5.js to demo in browser.
-  *Make interface for customizable settings
+Make interface for customizable settings.
-  *Double check to make sure algorithm is operating correctly
+Double check to make sure algorithm is operating correctly.